scionproto/scion/doc/command/scion-pki/scion-pki_trc_inspect.rst

 scion-pki trc inspect
 ---------------------

-Represent TRC in a human readable form
+Print TRC details in a human readable format

 Synopsis
 ~~~~~~~~

-'inspect' outputs the TRC contents in a inspect readable form.
+'inspect' prints the details of a TRC a human-readable fromat.

 The input file can either be a TRC payload, or a signed TRC.
 The output can either be in yaml, or json.